meshu-dev/laravel-passport/README.md

 # laravel-passport
-A prototype app to create an API with Laravel passport authentication
+A prototype API with Laravel passport authentication